IPM Impacts

 Crop Protection Network

-The Crop Protection Network continues to educate and provide tools, publications, and resources for field crops.
+The Crop Protection Network provides free resources, publications and tools to support production of alfalfa, corn, cotton, small grains, and soybeans in the United States.
+These resources help growers, extension professionals and advisors learn to recognize and manage insect and disease issues.
 New courses have been added to the Virtual Crop Scout School, which is free and available as webinars.

 Midwest Grows Green